gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 only the fewest number of branches are mirrored due to the performance limitations of GitFusion.

+When configuring mirroring with Perforce via GitFusion, the following GitFusion settings are recommended:

+- `change-pusher` should be disabled, otherwise every commit will be rewritten as being committed by the mirroring account, rather than being mapped to existing Perforce users or the `unknown_git` user.
+- `unknown_git` user will be used as the commit author if the GitLab user does not exist in Perforce.

+Read about [GitFusion settings on Perforce.com][gitfusion-settings].

 [ee-51]: https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/51
 [ee-2551]: https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/2551
 [ee-3117]: https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/3117